maxmind/minfraud-api-php/README.md

 takes your MaxMind account ID, license key, and an optional `options` array as arguments.
 This object is immutable.
 See the API documentation for the possible options.

-For instance, to call the Sandbox environment instead of the minFraud 2 web service:
+For instance, to use the Sandbox web service instead of the production web service, you can provide the host option:

 ```php
 $mf = new MinFraud(1, 'ABCD567890', [ 'host' => 'sandbox.maxmind.com' ]);